 The United States Department of Agriculture (USDA) recommends that pork is cooked to a safe internal temperature of 145°F in order to ensure the pork is done [1].

 This equates to medium meat doneness.
-Anything from raw meat to medium-rare meat is not cooked sufficiently when dealing with pork.
+Anything from raw meat to medium-rare meat needs to be cooked sufficiently when dealing with pork.

 This is true for butchered meat like pork tenderloin, pork loin, and shoulder for pulled pork.
-145°F is the food thermometer temperature you should see for slow-cooked pork in a smoker or pork chops done in a hot pan.
+145°F is the food thermometer temperature you should see for slow-cooked pork in a smoker, a slow cooker, or pork chops done in a hot pan.

-Without this device, you risk over-cooking or undercooking your food.
+With this device, you can avoid over-cooking or undercooking your food.
 Carefully insert the thermometer into the thickest part of the meat and ensure it does not touch any bone before taking the temp reading.

 Pro tip: To accurately measure the temperature of thin cuts such as pork chops or sausages, you should insert the thermometer through the side of the meat to ensure you are in the thickest part.